Customer and user experience have been in style for a while, but in recent years, the employee experience has become a top agenda item for HR leaders.

 Here are several ways you can start:

 Taking steps to improve EX is an organization-wide effort so companies must comprehensively review almost all areas of operations.
-There’s no substitute to actually talking to employees and getting their inputs on how they regard your processes, management, technologies, culture, and physical space.
+There’s no substitute for talking to employees and getting their inputs on how they regard your processes, management, technologies, culture, and physical space.

 HR needs to take charge of the effort.
 After gathering all input from employees, HR together with the executive team, could create an EX strategy that’s aligned with the business’ core values and business goals.
 HR must function as the hub that coordinates with other departments to get everyone on the same page.